On March 14, 2010, Dr. Alan Goodwin, the Principal of Walt Whitman High School, sent the following e-mail to Whitman parents:

 Following up on the November 17 meeting last fall, we want to give you the opportunity to learn more about our proposal in an informal setting where you can ask one-on-one questions.

-held on Tuesday January 26 from 7 to 8:00 PM at Walt Whitman High School.
+The Community Open House will be held on Tuesday January 26 from 7 to 8:00 PM at Walt Whitman High School.
 T-Mobile and Montgomery County Public Schools representatives will be on-hand to share the plans and answer questions one-on-one in this informal gathering.
 Feel free to let your neighbors know about this meeting.

 On January 10, 7:30 - 8:30 AM, T-Mobile launched a balloon at the site to test for visibility.
-Photosimulations of th
+Photosimulations of the results will be available at the open house.

 Should you have any further questions regarding this project please do not hesitate to contact me at 443-570-0014.